Adobe-Marketing-Cloud/aep-sdks-documentation/resources/migrate-to-swift.md

 File > Add Packages...
 ```

-If you have configured package collection as mentioned above, simply select each package you would like to add to your project and click "Add Package" on the bottom right.
+If you have configured package collection as mentioned above, select each package you would like to add to your project and click "Add Package" on the bottom right.

 If not, enter the Package URL for the AEP SDK repositories: